ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 git push origin v1.4.0
 ~~~

-Manual tagging is error prone, and it is easy to create a wrong tag.
-One mitigation is to run a script where after updating the main branch, the current version is calculated by GitVersion (which correctly increments major, minor and patch numbers when commits are added and branched merged), then use this version in tagging.
-Below is a **PowerShell script* that tags the `main` branch with correct version number*:
+Manual **tagging a branch** is error prone, and it is easy to create a wrong tag.
+One mitigation is to run a script where the **current version** is **calculated by GitVersion** (which correctly increments major, minor and patch numbers when commits are added and branched merged), then use this version in tagging.
+Below is a **PowerShell script** that **tags the `main` branch with correct version number**:

 ~~~powershell
 # Update the main branch: